awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

 The Kotlin files in this package are the following:

-+ **Database** - A Kotlin class that injects data into an Amazon DynamoDB table by using the DynamoDB Kotlin API.
++ **Database** - A Kotlin class that injects data into an Amazon DynamoDB table by using the Amazon DynamoDB Kotlin API.
 + **MainActivity** - A Kotlin class that extends **AppCompatActivity**.
-+ **SendMessage** - A Kotlin class that sends a text message using the SNS Kotlin API.
++ **SendMessage** - A Kotlin class that sends a text message using the Amazon SNS Kotlin API.

 ### Create the Database class